Periodontal Disease

 • Gingivae always bleeds upon toothbrushing

-• Gingival margin recedes, leading to the exposure of the root of the tooth and the tooth looks longer
+• Gingival margin recedes, leading to the exposure of the root of the tooth

-• Periodontal pocket is formed (The inflammation of periodontal tissues leads to the destruction of periodontal membrane.
-The periodontal tissues and the root of the tooth become detached and a periodontal pocket is formed in between.)
+The periodontal tissues and the root of the tooth become detached and a periodontal

 • Calculus is accumulated